History of Malawi

-The History of Malawi covers the area of present-day Malawi.
+The history of Malawi covers the area of present-day Malawi.
 The region was once part of the Maravi Empire (Maravi was a kingdom which straddled the current borders of Malawi, Mozambique, and Zambia, in the 16th century).
 In colonial times, the territory was ruled by the British, under whose control it was known first as British Central Africa and later Nyasaland.
-It became part of the Federation of Rhodesia and Nyasaland.
+It becomes part of the Federation of Rhodesia and Nyasaland.
 The country achieved full independence, as Malawi, in 1964.
 After independence, Malawi was ruled as a one-party state under Hastings Banda until 1994.

 Prehistory

-In 1991 a hominid jawbone was discovered near Uraha village that was between 2.3 and 2.5 million years old.
+In 1991, a hominid jawbone was discovered near Uraha village that was between 2.3 and 2.5 million years old.
 Early humans inhabited the vicinity of Lake Malawi 50,000 to 60,000 years ago.
 Human remains at a site dated about 8000 BCE showed physical characteristics similar to peoples living today in the Horn of Africa.
 At another site, dated 1500 BCE, the remains possess features resembling San people.
 They might be responsible for the rock paintings found south of Lilongwe in Chencherere and Mphunzi.
 According to Chewa myth, the first people in the area were a race of dwarf archers which they called Akafula or Akaombwe.
 Bantu-speaking people entered the region during the four first centuries of the "Common Era", bringing use of iron and slash-and-burn agriculture.
 Later waves of Bantu settlement, between the 13th and 15th centuries, displaced or assimilated the earlier Bantu and pre-Bantu populations.